Event Handling

 ];

-In the event handling function, you can get the specific event name through the second parameter $event_data.
+We can obtain the specific event name through the second parameter $event_data of the event handling function

 <?php